mehedihasansufi/DSA/BST/README.md

-All tropics of BST here\n
+All tropics of BST here

-Searching in BST
+1 Searching in BST
-Insert in BST
+2 Insert in BST
-Converting array to BST
+3 Converting array to BST